Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Despite no annotations, the description fully discloses side effects: writes an acknowledgement record and flips receipt status from pending to acknowledged, leaving no ambiguity.
+No annotations provided, so description carries full burden.
+It explicitly states side effects: writes an acknowledgement record and flips receipt status from pending to acknowledged.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.